 3. Multiply by a constant

-We can multiply a matrix by some value:
+We can multiply by some constant value like so:

 > 4 * mat1 #Author DataFlair

 In division of two matrices, divides the numbers in matching positions

 The transpose of a matrix is a matrix with the rows and columns swapped, we can find the transpose of a matrix with the t() function: